robin-rpr/calos/doc/clearly-fromhost.rst

 There are two alternate approaches for nVidia GPU libraries:

-  1. Link :code:`libnvidia-containers` into :code:`ch-run` and call the
+  1. Link :code:`libnvidia-containers` into :code:`clearly run` and call the
      library functions directly.
 However, this would mean that Charliecloud would either (a) need to be compiled differently on machines with and without nVidia GPUs or (b) have :code:`libnvidia-containers` available